 Please notify the staff at Sunnybrook if your child contracts a contagious disease (Ex. chicken pox, mumps, measles, scarlet fever, strep throat, conjunctivitis, etc.) Conditions such as lice and scabies should also be reported to staff members.
 Your child may return to school when he/she is no longer contagious or medical personnel have given their approval.

-Medication Administration: Medications may be administered by staff if a medication administration form has been filled out by a parent/guardian and the medication is provided in the original container with the original prescription label containing the prescription.
+Medication Administration & Storage: Medications may be administered by staff if a medication administration form has been filled out by a parent/guardian and the medication is provided in the original container with the original prescription label containing the prescription.
 For non-prescription items, such as Tylenol, lip balm, etc., they must be provided in the original container with written permission from a parent/guardian.
+Epi-pens and emergency Benadryl will be stored in a high cupboard in the classroom or the outside backpack for quick teacher access.
+Refrigerated medications will be kept in the refrigerator.
+All other medications will be kept in the kitchen in a high cupboard to prevent child access.

 Notification of Absence: We request that you notify the staff if your child will be absent from school for any reason, including vacation, appointments, or illness.